dispatchrabbi/trackbear/README.md

 ## Deploying

 The app runs as a container on the server.
-There's no fancy remote deploy yet, so to update, you'll need to SSH into the server, change the container restart script to the latest version, and run it.
+There's no fancy remote deploy yet, so to update, you'll need to SSH into the server, and run the container restart script.

 This should probably be made better at some point, but for now, it works fine.